VasilisMylonas/imgui-mvp/README.md

-# imgui-mvc
+# imgui-mvp

-MVC library for use with the ImGui/GLFW/OpenGL stack.
+MVP library for use with the ImGui/GLFW/OpenGL stack.